neaderlord/Motivation-Bot/README.md

 # Motivation-Bot
-Change the number section of your want and add the bash file in startup documnetry to start the code in the opening of the computer.
+Change the number section of your want and add the bash file in startup documentry to start the code at the opening of the computer.